 There are two configuration values you will need to get from your Netlify app and account to perform automated deployments in your CircleCI pipeline.

-• The APP ID for the application you just created can be found in the Site Details section of your Netlify app.
+• The SITE ID for the application you just created can be found in the Site Details section of your Netlify app.

 • The Personal Access token allows access to your Netlify account from your deployment pipeline.
 Generate an access token at User Settings > Applications.

-Save your access token in a secure place because Netlify will not allow you another view of this value after you create.
-You will only be able to change it.
+Save your access token in a secure place.
+Netlify will not allow you another view of this value after you create it; you will only be able to change it.

 Time to set up your project on CircleCI.
 Add the .circleci folder to the root of your project.
-In it, add an empty config.yml file.
-You will be adding the configuration to this file in the next section.
-Push your changes to the GitHub project.
+In it, add a new config.yml file and use this content for it:

 version: 2.1